 However, a second (and much larger) Mongol invasion fleet, divided into two, was gathered in 1281 AD, and it possibly contained 900 to 3,500 vessels (with troops numbering somewhere between 14,000 to 70,000 – in accordance with modern estimates).
 And while the Japanese anticipated a second attack on their southernmost island, their own numbers were barely sufficient for containing even a fraction of the force of such magnitude.

 But this time around, the outnumbered Samurai showcased even more resilience in the disparate beach encounters, encouraged by focused counterattacks and small coastal defenses.
-Nevertheless, it was fortune which overshadowed heroic defense, with the weather pattern once again playing its instrumental role in saving Japan – this time in the form of a massive typhoon.
-Given the moniker of kamikaze – ‘divine wind’ or ‘spirit wind’, the storm battered the Mongol ships by dashing most of them against the coastal Kyushu rocks, possibly resulting in over two-thirds casualties for the invading army.
+Nevertheless, it was the result of fortune that overshadowed heroic defense, with the weather pattern once again playing its instrumental role in saving Japan – this time in the form of a massive typhoon.
+Given the moniker of kamikaze – ‘divine wind’ or ‘spirit wind’, the storm-battered the Mongol ships by dashing most of them against the coastal Kyushu rocks, possibly resulting in over two-thirds casualties for the invading army.

 But as always genuine practicality triumphed intricate style, and thus by the Kamakura Shogunate Period (1185 – 1333 AD), the higher ranking Samurai were gradually beginning to adopt the lighter armor of their lesser infantry brethren.
 Inspired by the one-piece do-maru (‘torso round’) and the